yasir560/Degree-Detail-/README.md

-This ismy uiveristy  degree detail  website
+This is my uiveristy  degree detail  website